hectorromo06/team-profile-generator/README.md

 6. [Author](#author)

 ## Description
-With this application a manager can quickly generate an HTML webpage with styling through CLI
+With this application a manager can quickly generate a team roster webpage through CLI
 ## Purpose
-Generate a webpage with the team's basic information to have quick access to emails and GitHub profiles
+Generate a webpage with the team's basic information to have quick access to names, employee IDs, emails, office numbers, GitHub profiles, and schoool names
 ## Process
-1.
+1. Using Test Driven Development I first created tests for my object classes
+2. I then created the Manager, Intern, and Engineer objects which extend the Employee object class
+3. Once the tests pass, I then created an HTML template of what the page should look like
+4. Upon completing the template it was fairly easy to manipulate it with user input from CLI inquirer prompts
+5. Finally, the HTML is generated after the user inputs the responses and the stylesheet is also copied to the dist directory

 ## Built With
 - HTML